Welcome to the Gifted and Talented Children’s Association of South Australia .

 … ANNUAL GENERAL MEETING

-GTCASA will be holding its Annual General Meeting on Saturday 1st September at Glenunga International High School staff room and usually commences at 3pm.
+GTCASA held its Annual General Meeting on Saturday 1st September at Glenunga International High School staff room .

 Forthcoming GTCASA events include:

-Saturday Club for Term 3 will focus on the theme of Aviation.
+Saturday Club for Term 1 will focus on the theme of Self.
+Term 1 aims to empower the children with skills around emotions and philosophical thinking.